dsuarez01/minfer/README.md

 \** llama.cpp does not report memory bandwidth

+From the reported memory bandwidth for each model, we can clearly see that inference is memory-bound: with the larger models, we saturate anywhere between 150-170 GB/s (roughly 75%-85% utilization of the M2 Pro's 200 GB/s peak, which is roughly what we expect due to memory controller overhead, compute stalls, etc. that prevent us from reaching full (100%) saturation).

 Refer to [Unsloth AI](https://huggingface.co/unsloth) or other reputable model providers for access to the recommended GGUF model sizes and precisions listed above, and ensure that you've converted the models (refer to the [Python script README](./python/README.md#gguf-tokenizer-data-conversion-tool-gpt2_convertpy)) before testing.
 I would test larger models, but am limited by the RAM available on my GPU: the [recommended max working set size](https://stencel.io/posts/apple-silicon-limitations-with-usage-on-local-llm%20.html) — which functions more as a hard limit on mem. usage, as noted in the article — is 75% of the available physical RAM, so ~12 GB for 16 GB system, ~24GB for a 32 GB system, etc.